 Despite his intense work schedule, George made the time to volunteer for social, religious, political, and other charitable organizations.
 A devout Methodist, Yuzawa negotiated the sale of the Japanese Methodist-Episcopal Church building at 323 West 108th Street following the church’s merger with two other congregations.
 From 1969 to 1970, he helped design the interior of the then-new Japanese American United Church building at 255 Seventh Avenue in Manhattan.
 He also provided leadership as a longtime chair and member of the church’s board of directors.

 George became actively involved in a wide range of social and political causes.
 In the early 1970s, he worked with other Nisei and Sansei (third-generation Japanese American) civil rights activists to combat racial discrimination against Asians.
-These activists included future academic historian and author Mitziko Sawada, Kazu Iijima and Min Matsuda, the founders of Asian Americans for Action, human rights activist Yuri (“Mary”) Kochiyama, future AIDS advocate Suki Terada Ports, Princeton University theoretical physicist Michio Kaku, and Aiko Herzig-Yoshinaga, who later discovered “the smoking gun,” demonstrating that in 1942 the Roosevelt Administration knew that there was no military necessity for the Japanese American evacuation and internment.
+These activists included future academic historian and author Mitziko Sawada, Kazu Iijima and Min Matsuda, the founders of Asian Americans for Action, human rights activist Yuri (“Mary”) Kochiyama, future AIDS advocate Suki Terada Ports, Princeton University theoretical physicist Michio Kaku, and Aiko Herzig-Yoshinaga, who later discovered “the smoking gun,” demonstrating that in 1942 the Roosevelt Administration knew that there was no military necessity for the forced removal and incarceration of Japanese Americans.

 This same core group of Nisei activists banded together to confront Paris clothing designer, Kenzo Takada.
 Kenzo, a Japanese national, owned several worldwide boutiques named “Société Jungle Jap” and used the trademarks “Kenzo of J.A.P.” and “JAP” on his clothing.
 The Kenzo and ILGWU incidents prompted George and others to organize Asian Americans for Fair Media, Inc. (AAFM) in 1973.
 This group of Nisei volunteers monitored the local and national broadcast and print media for negative Asian stereotypes and racial slurs.
 In 1973, the AAFM published a booklet entitled Stereotypes and Realities: The Asian Image in the United States.
 In 1974, in recognition of George’s work, the Eastern Regional Office of the U.S. Commission on Civil Rights asked him to serve as a consultant.